b1tgl0w/FishSkySea/README.md

 ### Building

-Install SDL2, SDL2_image, SDL2_mixer, and SDL2_net with your package manager.
+Install SDL2, SDL2_image, SDL2_mixer, and SDL2_net development and runtime libraries with your package manager.
 Run make in the project directory.

 ### Controls